icodingclub/icodingclub.github.com/_posts/2020-10-15-JavaScript Reversing Problems.md

 ## Level 1: Reverse using JavaScript's built-in methods.

-For this, you need to know the following.

-1. `split`: Using this method you can split a string in an array of chars by providing a target token for the split.
-1. `reverse`: Well, this just reverses an Array.
-1. `join`: Join an Array back.

-### Code:
+If you know the functions you will be need for the Job, this one is very easy.

 ```js
 const reverse = (str) => str.split('').reverse().join('');
 ```

-Yes, just one line what you need!
+_Yes, just one line what you need!_

-Next, let's go a bit fancy here!
-The same can be achieved by Array destructing as well, though things are not super clear
+Using Array destructuring, you can replace the `split` function, but I find above one much clear.

 ```js
 const reverse = (str) => [...str].reverse().join('');